cnbbooks/lfe-manual/src/part1/intro/guessing-game/review.md

 This is the file you need in every LFE project you will write in order to take advantage of the features (and time-savings!) that `rebar3` provides.
 For this project, the two important parts are:

-1. the entry for dependences (only LFE in this case), and
+1. the entry for dependencies (only LFE in this case), and
 1. the plugins entry for the LFE rebar3 plugin.

+Project setup will be covered in Chapter XXX, section XXX.

 ## Source Files

+The source files for our sample program in this walkthrough are for an OTP application.
+OTP-based projects will be covered in Chapter XXX, section XXX.

 ### `.app.src`

 This file is mostly used for application metadata.
 Most of what our app uses in this file is pretty self-explanatory.
 Every LFE application will have one of these in the project source code.
+Every LFE library and application needs this file.

 ### `guessing-game-app.lfe`

 This is the top-level file for our game, an OTP application.
 It only exports two functions: one to start the app and the other to stop it.
 The application is responsible for starting up whatever supervisors all your services/servers need.
-In the guess of this sample application, only one supervisor is needed (with a very simple supervision tree).
+For this sample application, only one supervisor is needed (with a very simple supervision tree).

 ### `guessing-game-sup.lfe`